Cheshire is one of the largest Scout Counties in the UK with a

 Sir William Bromley-Davenport

-Falkes, Vernon Henry, Frank Hough, Bill Jones, April
+Peter Ellis, Ron Falkes, Vernon Henry, Frank Hough,

-Nicholas, Ray Salisbury J.P., Geoff Taylor, Steve Wilkinson,
+Oliver, Ray Salisbury J.P., Geoff Taylor, Steve Wilkinson, and Sir

 Think You Know Scouting?
 Think Again.